bareid/cosmoxi2d/README.md

 Running
 ===============================================================================

 Various parameters are specified in a parameters file.
-An example one is provided called 'p6new.params'
+Two example files are provided in the examples directory.

 To run the examples, type